Contents

 Use Multiple Name Servers

-To ensure redundancy and reliability, always configure multiple name servers for your domain.
-If one server goes down, the others will ensure your website remains accessible.
+It is said that configuring multiple name servers is good for redundancy and reliability for your domain.
+If one server goes down, the others will keep your website accessible.

 Enable DNSSEC

-DNSSEC (Domain Name System Security Extensions) adds an extra layer of security by ensuring that responses to DNS queries have not been tampered with.
-This is particularly important for preventing attacks like DNS spoofing.
+DNSSEC (Domain Name System Security Extensions), more secured to see to it that provided responses to DNS queries have not been altered, is critical for avoiding threats like DNS spoofing.

-The TTL (Time-to-Live) value determines how long a DNS record is cached by DNS servers.
-Setting a low TTL (300 seconds or less) is useful when you’re making frequent changes, once your settings are stable, a higher TTL (24 hours) can improve performance by reducing the number of DNS queries.
+The TTL value stands for time to live, and it represents how long a DNS record will be cached by the DNS servers.
+A lower value for TTL (300 seconds or less) should be preferable when you are making regular changes; once the settings get stabilized, higher TTL values (24 hours) can create some performance improvements through a reduction in DNS queries.

 Monitor DNS Performance

-Many DNS providers offer tools to monitor performance.
-Keeping an eye on DNS health is essential to ensure fast query resolution and detect any potential issues, such as DDoS attacks or configuration errors.
+A lot of DNS providers offer performance monitoring facilities.
+Staying alert on DNS health certainly helps to keep the query resolution process fast and to check whether any issues arise, such as DDoS attacks or configuration errors.

 DNS Propagation: What You Need to Know

-If you’re migrating to a new server or launching a website, it’s important to plan for DNS propagation times to avoid disruptions or downtime.
+Generally, while migrating to a new server or launching a website, taking DNS propagation time into consideration is absolutely necessary to avoid disruptions and downtime.

 DNS Troubleshooting